jeffreytram/UniDrive/README.md

 Setup your application and retrieve a **Google Drive API key** and **Client ID** at https://console.developers.google.com/

 ## 🔧 Setting up your config file
-The config file is needed to be able to run the applicaiton locally.
+The config file is needed to be able to run the application locally.
 At this point, you should have a **Google Drive API key** and **Client ID**.

 Create a `config.js` file in the `src` folder.